brwilkinson/AutomationSchedule/README.md

 * Will be switched off between 11.05pm to 7.05am during the weekdays
 * Will be switched off over the weekend, until Monday at 7.05am, when they will be switched on

+VM's tagged as __Test__
+* Will be switched off at 11.05pm
+* Will not be switched on, they have to be manually started